saarthdeshpande/book-summarizer/README.md

 <li>The summary-ids are decoded to text using <i>decode()<i> function from the <i><b>T5Tokenizer</b></i>.</li>
 </ul>

-How to run the Flask app:
+How to run the book summarizer:
 <ol>
 <li>Clone the repository.</li>